rstreep/family-event-planner/README.md

 # Family-event-planner
 Organizing an event for family can be fun but is often overwhelming and stressful.
 Whether it’s figuring out the menu, making accommodations, or navigating the family group chat family planning should be simpler.
 Well now there’s a tool to accomplish exactly that and it's called Family Fiesta!
-Family Fiesta’s goal is simple; provide a tool that is intuitive and easy to use to help make life easier for the member of the family that loves to organize family gatherings but wants to avoid all the unnecessary hassle.
+Family Fiesta’s goal is simple: provide a tool that is intuitive and easy to use to make life easier for the member of the family who loves organizing family gatherings but wants to avoid all the unnecessary hassle.

 Upon startup the organizer will be met with criteria they must fill out to get the party started like guest info, location, food, and a menu.
 After selecting the details for the gathering, the organizer can send out the invites/rsvp to the guests via email.
 Use Family Fiesta today!

 ## User Story
 ```